-Robert Thorson is a professor and interim Head of geosciences at the University of Connecticut, where he juggles administration, teaching, research, mentoring, and community engagement.
-He's a Midwestern native, turned Western geologist, turned Eastern academic.
+Robert Thorson is a professor of geosciences at the University of Connecticut, where he juggles teaching, writing, mentoring, committee work, and community engagement.
+He's a Midwestern native, turned Northwestern geologist, turned Northeastern academic.
 His current scholarly interest is the interweave between environmental history, literature, and the Anthropocene Epoch.
-His teaching includes three courses in the Honors Core Curriculum.
+He coordinates the Stone Wall Initiative within the Connecticut State Museum of Natural History.
+He teaches three courses in the Honors Core Curriculum.

 Photo: Mugshot in front of the Paleozoic limey sandstone, Pleistocene brick-mud, and Anthropocene construction of Beach Hall, headquarters of UConn Geoscience (February, 2020)